janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![Looking back to the mountains](./images/04-looking-back-to-the-mountains.jpg)

+To Trigance it's an easy walk along the river.
+There are several opportunities to cool down your feet in the mysteriously blue-green river.
+The slope is gentle and the higher up you get, you're rewarded with views of the mountains around and the village in front.
+We only packed water and snacks, knowing we would be able to grab some local food in town.

 ![Arriving in Trigance](./images/04-arriving-in-trigance.jpg)

 ![Checking out the local bakeries](./images/04-checking-out-the-local-bakery.jpg)

+Wandering through the cute tiny streets, we found fresh bread, local cider and ice cream which made for the perfect indulging lunch.
+There's not much to do in the village itself but it is cute to look at.
+The castle, which is slightly higher up the mountain, was closed that day but we managed to get onto a viewing platform from where we saw an upcoming storm.
+Naturally, we started to slowly walk back to the campsite.

 ![Climbing the stairs to the castle](./images/04-clmbing-the-stairs-to-the-castle.jpg)

+When we arrived back at the campsite, the storm had cleared and the sun had come out again.
+We took it easy, took long showers and prepared dinner on the barbecue.
+After a short round of card games, we went to bed early, knowing well that we had to get up early and in time for the bus in the morning.

 ![Dinner at the campsite](./images/04-dinner-at-the-campsite.jpg)